-We are a development-stage biotechnology company focused on advancing novel antiviral therapies to treat diseases associated with a viral triggered abnormal immune response such as fibromyalgia ("FM") and Long-COVID.
-Overactive immune response related to activation of tissue resident herpesvirus has been postulated to be a potential root cause of chronic illnesses such as FM, irritable bowel syndrome, Long-COVID, chronic fatigue syndrome and functional somatic syndromes, all of which are characterized by a waxing and waning manifestation of disease, often triggered by events which compromise the immune system.
+We are a development-stage biotechnology company focused on advancing novel antiviral therapies to treat diseases associated with activation of previously dormant herpesviruses that trigger an abnormal immune response such as FM and LC.
+Overactive immune response related to activation of tissue resident herpesvirus has been postulated to be a potential root cause of chronic illnesses such as FM, IBS, LC, chronic fatigue syndrome and other functional somatic syndromes, all of which are characterized by a waxing and waning manifestation of disease, often triggered by events which compromise the immune system.
 While not completely understood, there is general agreement in the medical community that activation of the herpesvirus is triggered by some form of environmental and/or health stressor.
-Our lead product candidates, which we have named IMC-1 and IMC-2, are novel, proprietary, fixed dose combinations of anti-herpes antivirals and celecoxib.
+Our lead product candidates, IMC-1 and IMC-2, are novel, proprietary, fixed dose combinations of nucleoside analog, anti-herpes antivirals and the anti-inflammatory agent, celecoxib.
 IMC-1 is a novel combination of famciclovir and celecoxib intended to synergistically suppress herpesvirus activation and replication, with the end goal of reducing viral mediated disease burden.
-IMC-2 is a combination of valacyclovir and celecoxib that is believed to have specific activity against Epstein-Barr virus (herpesvirus HHV-4) as well as other herpesviruses.
+IMC-2 is a combination of valacyclovir and celecoxib that like IMC-1, is intended to synergistically suppress herpesvirus activation and replication with a more specific activity against the Epstein-Barr virus (herpesvirus HHV-4).

 IMC-1 and IMC-2 combine two specific mechanisms of action purposely designed to inhibit herpesvirus activation and replication, thereby keeping the herpesvirus in a latent (dormant) state or "down-regulating" the herpesvirus from a lytic (active) state back to latency.
-The famciclovir component of IMC-1 and valacyclovir component of IMC-2 inhibit viral DNA replication.
-The celecoxib component of IMC-1 and IMC-2 inhibits cyclooxegenase-2 (COX-2) and to a lesser degree cyclooxegenase-1 (COX-1), enzymes used by the herpesvirus to amplify or accelerate its own replication.
+The famciclovir component of IMC-1 and the valacyclovir component of IMC-2 inhibit viral DNA replication.
+The celecoxib component of IMC-1 and IMC-2 inhibits cyclooxegenase-2 (COX-2) and to a lesser degree cyclooxegenase-1 (COX-1) enzymes, two proteins which are used by the herpesvirus to amplify or accelerate its own replication.
 We are unaware of any other antivirals currently in development for the treatment of FM or related conditions.
-We believe this novel approach was a germane consideration in the U.S. Food and Drug Administration ("FDA") designating IMC-1 for fast-track review status for the treatment of FM.
+We believe this novel approach was a germane consideration in the FDA designating IMC-1 for fast-track review status for the treatment of FM.
 IMC-1 has also been granted a synergy patent based on the fact that neither of the individual components has proven effective in the management of FM, yet the combination therapy generated a result that is greater than the sum of its parts.
-IMC-1 was the focus of our Phase 2b FORTRESS (Fibromyalgia Outcome Research Trial Evaluating Synergistic Suppression of HerpesVirus) study.